SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

-There is however a hybrid of Turok--Boyle and Penrose, due to Anthony Lasenby and colleagues, which is that a far future conformal symmetry could possibly be "lived thorough" (for elementary particles, not biological life) but the universe on the other side would be time reflected with respect to ours.
+There is however a hybrid of Turok--Boyle and Penrose, due to Anthony Lasenby and colleagues, which is that a far future conformal symmetry could possibly be "lived through" (for elementary particles, not biological life) but the universe on the other side would be time reflected with respect to ours.
 That's a wild one to wrap your head around, but "follow the math".
 It is not illogical nor inconceivable.